 3) Go to your basket icon and choose Add Basket to Saved List.

 4) You can either create a new list or scroll down, click Move selected items to list, and choose from the dropdown menu.

 1) Scroll up to the top of the screen and click My Lists.
 Click on the name of your list to see any titles added to it.

 2) The Actions for these items menu on the left side of the screen demonstrates the actions that you can apply to this list.
 You can place holds on titles in your list, print or email title details of titles in your list, and remove titles from your list.

 To perform actions on multiple list rows, check the box adjacent to the title of the item, and select the desired function.

-9) You can keep your list private, or you can share it.
-To share your list, click Share, and click the orange RSS icon to share through an RSS reader.
-You can also click HTML View to share your list as an HTML link.
+5) You can keep your list private, or you can share it.
+To share your list, click Share, and click the green RSS icon to share through an RSS reader.

 You can also download your list into a CSV file by clicking Download CSV.

 6) When you no longer need a list, click Delete List.